 Paper 1: Aspects of Comedy - 40% of A Level.
-(Twelfth Night, The Importance of Being Earnest, comic poetry).
+(Twelfth Night, The Importance of Being Earnest, She Stoops to Conquer, comic poetry).

 Paper 2: Elements of Political and Social Protest Writing - 40% of A Level.
 (An unseen passage, The Kite Runner, The Doll's House, Harrison poetry.)